Response

 });

-// Output an HTTP header with Transfer-Encoding: chunked, the HTTP body will be sent asynchronously
+// First output an HTTP header with Transfer-Encoding: chunked, then send HTTP body asynchronously

 return response()->withHeaders([